 2) As Always, Use Studio Headphones

-Studio headphones, such as the Audio Technica ATH-M50x, which you can check out on Amazon at this link here, we’ll help you make a more informed decision in the mixing process.
+Studio headphones, such as the Audio Technica ATH-M50x from Amazon, we’ll help you make a more informed decision in the mixing process.

 3) Don’t Solo Too Much